House of Looz-Corswarem

-The House of Looz-Corswarem is a Belgian ducal family belonging to the Belgian nobility.
-As reigning Princes of the Principality of Rheina-Wolbeck, they also belonged to the German nobility.
+The House of Looz-Corswarem is an old ducal family that mostly occupied territories in what was once Austrian Netherlands.
+As reigning Princes of the Principality of Rheina-Wolbeck, a Sovereign State with an area of 556 square Kilometers and capital city Rheine, they also belonged to the German nobility.
 The immediate territory of the family was mediatised by the Grand Duchy of Berg in 1806.
 As a former ruling or the mediatised one the family belonged to the small circle of high nobility who enjoyed equal rights for marriage purposes with the royal or reigning families.
 Their motto is: Potius mori quam foedari.

-The family had a hereditary seat in the Upper House (Erste Kammer) of the parliament of the Kingdom of Hanover.
+The family had a hereditary seat in the Upper House (Erste Kammer) of the parliament of the Kingdom of Hannover and were members of the Prussian House of Lords.
+Today, the family still belongs to the Belgian nobility.

 History

 The current family is formed by descendants of the Lords of Corswarem and were in service of the Lords of Loon.
 The head of the House is styled Duke of Looz-Corswarem while his children are Princes and other members are Counts.